lqhuang/flight-rules/docker.md

 >
 > It is not recommended to use build-time variables for passing secrets like
 > github keys, user credentials etc. Build-time variable values are visible to
 > any user of the image with the `docker history` command.
-Refer to the “Build
+Refer to the "Buil"
 > images with BuildKit” section to learn about secure ways to use secrets when
 > building images.